 Throughout most of the 20th century it was home to one of the world's most unique airports.
 Now the Kai Tak area of Hong Kong is awaiting redevelopment into the metropolis' main leisure hub.
 As many as 28 hectares are to be occuppied by a mixed development intended to encourage physical activity among citizens.

 The stadium will be connected with other areas through a covered main avenue.
-Large hotel will sit on its west side, 10,000-seat indoor arena on the north, while a second stadium on the north-west.
+Large hotel will sit on its west side, 10,000-seat indoor arena on the north (Indoor Sports Centre), while a second stadium on the north-west (Public Sports Ground).
 The latter will be a public ground for athletics and other activities, possible to use free of charge and able to hold 5,000 seated spectators for events.

-Aside of these main facilities, numerous commercial uses will be created, including retail and a spa.
+Aside of these main facilities, numerous otherl uses will be created, including public open spaces, retail, dining and a health and wellness centre.
 850 parking places will be available, while the complex will have extensive public transport connections and electric vehicle charging stations.
 In fact, numerous environmentally friendly features will be included, like photovoltaic panels on the roofs, greening, vertical gardens, etc.

 The entirety is commissioned to Kai Tak Sports Park Ltd, a consortium which is charged with design, construction and 20 years of operation of the entire complex.
 Taxpayers will foot the immense bill of HK$29.9 billion (US$3.8 billion), while the operator is expected to share 3% of gross income and pay a total of HK$1.7 billion (US$216m) throughout the 25-year period.